 Peel and slice the carrots into sticks about a half inch wide.
 This vegetable peeler does a great job.

 Place the carrot fries on the cookie sheet and drizzle with olive oil.
 Use your hands to toss the carrots to coat them with oil.
-Sprinkle with salt and pepper.
+Sprinkle with salt, pepper, and garlic powder.

 Bake at 450 degrees for about 20 minutes, tossing once in the middle of the cooking time.
 We like ours a little bit browned.

 Let cool for a few minutes, then enjoy!